wn-doolittle/caliper-spec/caliper.md

 <a name="infoModel" />

 ## 3.0 Information Model

-### Overview

 This section describes the concepts, relationships and constraints that specify the Caliper information model.
-Caliper is composed of entities and events and metric profiles.   applies semantic web concepts to events that occur in and around learning activities as well as activities that help facilitate learning.
+Caliper is composed of entities and events and metric profiles.

+applies semantic web concepts to events that occur in and around learning activities as well as activities that help facilitate learning.
 These activities are organized by type and described by the following metric profiles:

 * Basic
 * Annotation